aspnet/AzureSignalR-samples/samples/EventGridIntegration/README.md

 1. Press **F5** to run the function app locally and attach a debugger.

 1. With **index.html** open, start Live Server by opening the VS Code command palette (`Ctrl-Shift-P`, macOS: `Cmd-Shift-P`) and selecting **Live Server: Open with Live Server**.
 Live Server will open the application in a browser.
+    - The `Host` section in **local.settings.json** configures the port and CORS settings for the local Functions host (this setting has no effect when running in Azure).

+       > [!NOTE]
+       > Live Server is typically configured to serve content from `http://127.0.0.1:5500`.
+If you find that it is using a different URL or you are using a different HTTP server, change the `CORS` setting to reflect the correct origin.

 1. The application opens.
 You will get a welcome message from `Function` and real-time connected connection counting.
 Also, you can broadcast message in the chat sample.